Barack Obama endorses Kamala Harris for US president

 — Barack Obama (@BarackObama) July 26, 2024

-Obama made history in 2008 by becoming the first African-American president, and Harris hopes to make history of her own as the first female and woman of colour elected to lead the country.
+Barack Obama made history in 2008 by becoming the first African-American president, and Harris hopes to make history of her own as the first woman and woman of colour elected to lead the country.

-He remains one of the most popular figures in the Democratic Party even after more than a decade has passed since he was last elected, and lent his support to Biden during big-money fundraisers.
+Obama remains one of the most popular figures in the Democratic Party even after more than a decade has passed since he was last elected, and he had lent his support to Biden, who was his vice president, during big-money fundraisers.

 Harris expressed her gratitude for the Obamas’ endorsement and their long friendship.
+She has known the Obamas since before his election in 2008

 “Thank you both.
 It means so much.
-And we’re gonna have some fun with this too,” Harris said.
+And we’re gonna have some fun with this too, aren’t we?”
+Harris said.

 It means so much to have your endorsements, @MichelleObama and @BarackObama.